UCDavisLibrary/app-starter-templates/simple-spa/readme.md

 1. Clone/checkout this repo.
 2. `cp -R ./simple-spa path/to/your/app`
 3. Search for `TODO:` in the project, and follow corresponding instructions
+4. Follow the Local Development section below to get your app up and running.
-4. Clean up your repository... replace this readme, delete todos, etc.
+5. Clean up your repository... replace this readme, delete todos, etc.

 ## Directory Structure